What Is Strategic Account Management?

 Driving Value

-The strategic account managers (SAMs) that grow accounts do so because they drive value for buyers.
-Also, implied in the word "driving" is a connotation of proactivity.
-This is important because too many SAMs view their role as winning opportunities that, essentially, fall on their desks.
-However, the vast majority of account growth lies in the value SAM teams can drive that buyers wouldn't be aware of unless sellers themselves raised the ideas proactively.
+The strategic account managers (SAMs) that grow accounts do so because they proactively drive value for buyers.
+Staying proactive is important, as too many SAMs view their role as winning opportunities that essentially fall on their desks.

 The data around driving value supports the importance of doing it.
 We found that when SAMs drive value, companies are much more likely to be in the Top Performer group.

-When we asked about the effectiveness of company processes to drive value, we found that Top Performers were 2.2 times more likely to do so.
-They were better at internally assessing the myriad of ways they could drive additional value at strategic accounts, and working collaboratively with strategic accounts to drive value in new, innovative ways.
+When we asked about the effectiveness of company processes to drive value, we found that Top Performers are 2.2x more likely to do so.
+They're better at internally assessing the myriad of ways they can drive additional value at strategic accounts and working collaboratively with strategic accounts to drive value in new, innovative ways.

 If you're going to drive value, you need to answer three questions: